 Brianna Bizarro, BM Music Education - Class of 2013

 The teachers are the same.
 There were teachers from all over the world teaching under the same roof.
 It was amazing to see how each country has different learning techniques and how they incorporate them into the classroom.
 During your stay, the teachers will become your family.
 So much so that many of your out of school experiences will be with them.
 Some of mine included: rock climbing at a national park, attending futbol games, learning to make traditional paella (Valencia's rice dish they are famous for), and wine tasting from local vineyards.
 One thing to take advantage of is traveling!
-While in Spain I was able to travel to 4 beaches on the Mediterranean, Barcelona, and Rome.
+While in Spain, I was able to travel to four beaches on the Mediterranean, Barcelona and Rome.